uga-libraries/born-digital-accessioning/README.md

 ## Documentation Overview

-The ArchivesSpace accession record provides a high-level overview of the accession materials, including their content and physical properties, and the accessioning process, including data recovery problems and major decisions related to appraisal and virus mitigation.
+The ArchivesSpace accession record provides a high-level overview of the accessioned materials, including their content and physical properties, and the accessioning process, including data recovery problems and major decisions related to appraisal and virus mitigation.
 This record is supplemented by additional preservation documentation saved in the accession folder.

 ### Script-generated documentation: